awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 ### Permissions details<a name="instance-iam-role-permissions"></a>

 The `AmazonEC2ContainerServiceforEC2Role` managed IAM policy includes the following permissions\.
 Following the standard security advice of granting least privilege, the `AmazonEC2ContainerServiceforEC2Role` managed policy can be used as a guide\.
 If you don't need any of the permissions that are granted in the managed policy for your use case, create a custom policy and add only the permissions that you need\.
 + `ec2:DescribeTags` – Allows a principal to describe the tags that are associated with an Amazon EC2 instance\.
 This permission is used by the Amazon ECS container agent to support resource tag propagation\.
-For more information, see [Tagging your resources](ecs-using-tags.md#tag-resources)\.
+For more information, see [How resources are tagged](ecs-using-tags.md#tag-resources)\.
 + `ecs:CreateCluster` – Allows a principal to create an Amazon ECS cluster\.
 This permission is used by the Amazon ECS container agent to create a `default` cluster, if one doesn't already exist\.
 + `ecs:DeregisterContainerInstance` – Allows a principal to deregister an Amazon ECS container instance from a cluster\.
 The Amazon ECS container agent doesn't call this API, but this permission remains to ensure backwards compatibility\.
 + `ecs:DiscoverPollEndpoint` – This action returns endpoints that the Amazon ECS container agent uses to poll for updates\.